nodeshift/nodejs-reference-architecture/healthchecks.md

 type for services that expose HTTP as part of their function.

 When using a Service Mesh (Istio), there are are potential issues that you need to address.
-If you have mutal TLS enabled, using `httpGet` probes with Istio requires some specific configuration.
+If you have mutual TLS enabled, using `httpGet` probes with Istio requires some specific configuration.
 Check the Istio [guide](https://istio.io/docs/ops/configuration/mesh/app-health-check/) to see the options available when using HTTP request.
 If this configuration is